 - Deutsche Bahn trains run regularly between the airport and Leipzig’s Central Station.

 - The airports in Berlin, Munich, Frankfurt am Main and Hanover are also easily accessible from Leipzig.
 There are rail and coach services between these cities and Leipzig.

-- InterCity and InterCityExpress trains (IC/ICE) run by Deutsche Bahn connect Leipzig with most major European cities.
+- Intercity and Intercity-Express (IC/ICE) services run by Deutsche Bahn connect Leipzig with most major European cities.

 - Located in the heart of the city, Leipzig’s Central Station is among the largest and most awe-inspiring train stations in Germany.
 There are many regional and suburban railway connections linking Leipzig with the surrounding area.

 - The coach terminal is right next to the Central Station in the middle of Leipzig.

 - From here you can use coach links to other German and European cities, for example on services offered by FlixBus.